rylew2/portfolio-rylew/content/project/card-game.md

 ## Backend

 ### Backend overview
 - `card` table - store all 52 cards for a deck.
-Multiple games could be built with just the 52 cards by resetting status, or inserting 52 new entries tied to a new game
+    - Multiple games could be played with just the 52 cards by resetting status, or inserting 52 new entries tied to a new game id.
+(I chose the former but the latter is possible if you wanted to view prior game's state)
 - `game` table - simply stores the current status
-- Mutations => dealCards(count) , resetGame
+- Mutations => `dealCards(count)` , `resetGame`
-- Queries => returns cardsLeftInDeck, acesLeftInDeck, gameStatus
+- Queries => returns `cardsLeftInDeck`, `acesLeftInDeck`, `gameStatus`
 - The game likely could have been done all in memory - kind of how the standalone frontend works.
 Obviously this wouldn't be durable or support multiple game/streak feature additions

-The backend work including setting up a DB schema that has a `card` table that stores all 52 cards for a deck, with each card having a suit and rank, and a particular status (`Deck`, `Hand`, or `Discarded`).
+The backend work included setting up a DB schema that has a `card` table that stores all 52 cards for a deck, with each card having a suit and rank, and a particular status (`Deck`, `Hand`, or `Discarded`).
 There's also a simple `game` table that simply stores the game phase (`In Progress`, `Won`, `Lost`, `Loading`) - this allows multiple games to be stored.
 Along with the standard Django tables, this was all that was needd to represent this game on the backend.

-To get to 3rd normal form, I believe we could introduce a lookup table for the card status - this would put the status in one place, so it would be easy to rename a status in the future - however, I skipped this normalization step.
+To get to 3rd normal form, I believe I could have introduced a lookup table for the card status - this would put the status in one place, so it would be easy to rename a status in the future - however, I skipped this normalization step.

-Most of the functionality to update the database was contained in `GameQueryService` - which I just quickly turned into a collection of static methods utilizing Django ORM to pull or update data.
+Most of the functionality to update the database was contained in `GameQueryService` - which I just quickly turned into a collection of static methods utilizing the Django ORM to query or update data.
 A possible more ergonomic way of arranging this would be to have more of this logic in the model.
 I preferred the clean separation and ease of development a separate service provided.

 I did try to ensure that we weren't doing any database saves in loops, but rather running Django ORM's `bulk_update` after all data updates were made.
 Although we're dealing with a small amount of data in this app, it's nice to introduce simple improvements along the way that would scale well.